Apply for Financial Aid

 - Enroll in an eligible program of study

-- Enroll in eligible courses defined by the institution.*
+- Enroll in eligible courses at CNM (see the list of ineligible programs)

 - Maintain satisfactory academic progress defined by federal regulations